apache/pulsar/site2/docs/client-libraries-node.md

 ## Connection URLs
 To connect to Pulsar using client libraries, you need to specify a [Pulsar protocol](developing-binary-protocol.md) URL.

 Pulsar protocol URLs are assigned to specific clusters, use the `pulsar` scheme and have a default port of 6650.
-Here's an example for `localhost`:
+Here is an example for `localhost`:

 ```http
 pulsar://localhost:6650